imran-afreed/licence_plate_recognition/README.md

   <img width="250" src="https://github.com/imran-afreed/licence_plate_recognition/blob/master/images/no%20scaling%20adaptiveIHR%2096%20DA%202330:%0A%0C.png">
 </p>

-  So inorder to remove that unwanted border, countur detection was performed and the contour covering the most area was considered and a rectangular bounding box corresponding to this contour gives us exact part of license plate we want.
+  So inorder to remove that unwanted border, countur detection was performed and the contour covering the most area was considered and a rectangular bounding box corresponding to this contour gives us exact part of plate we want.
 Thus by cropping the image we will get a image as shown below.

 <p align="center">
   <img src="https://github.com/imran-afreed/licence_plate_recognition/blob/master/images/no%20scale%20font%20increased%20border%20-r%0C.png" alt="preprocessed" width="300">